Editorial Policies

 Authors retain full copyright over their work.
 By submitting a manuscript to the journal and upon acceptance and publication, authors agree to the following terms:

-The copyright remains with the author(s).
+The copyright remains with the author(s)

-Authors grant The Poison® the right of first publication.
+Authors grant The Poison the right of first publication

 Advertising policies

-Article Processing Charge (APC)
+Article Processing Charges (APCs)

-The Poison® requests the payment of a specific amount for the editing service for all the articles accepted for publication.
+The Poison requests the payment of a specific amount for the editing service for all the articles accepted for publication.
 It should be paid within 7 (seven) days after the final acceptance of the manuscript by bank transfer to the journal’s bank account (banking information to be sent by email).

 For the time being, depending on the section, APCs are as follows:

-SECTION A: original articles, short communications, systematic reviews, narrative reviews and mini-reviews USD$ 300
+SECTION A: Original articles, short communications, systematic reviews, narrative reviews and mini-reviews USD 300

-SECTION B: case reports and images in Toxicology USD$ 150
+SECTION B: Case reports and images in Toxicology USD 150

-SECTION C: correspondence (letters to the editor and letters of response) FREE OF CHARGE
+SECTION C: Correspondence (letters to the Editor and letters of response) FREE OF CHARGE

-SECTION D: editorials FREE OF CHARGE
+SECTION D: Editorials FREE OF CHARGE

-NB Only for Argentina, publication fees are ARS$ 75,000 for section A and ARS$ 50,000 for section B. Sections C and D are free of charge (the same as for foreign authors).
+NB Only for Argentina, publication fees are ARS 75,000 for section A and ARS 50,000 for section B. Sections C and D are FREE OF CHARGE (the same as for foreign authors).

 Archiving policy